nlivaic/OAuth2OpenIdConnect/readme.md

   - Expiration indicates a moment in time the token must not be accepted after.
   - Audience can be target API's URI.

+### Preparing for production environment

-### Signing Certificates
+#### Signing Certificates

 - Issues with developer signing certificate:
   - if IDP is deployed behind a load balancer, requests might go to different instances.
-  - restarting the IDP creates a new certificate.
+  - restarting the IDP (e.g. via application pool recycle) creates a new certificate, thus causing issues tokens' signatures to become invalid.
 - Powershell (with admin privileges): `New-SelfSignedCertificate -Subject "CN=MarvinIdSrvSigningCert" -CertStoreLocation "cert:\LocalMachine\My"`
   - This will generate a new X509 certificate and store it locally in the Windows Certificate Store.
 You could also store it in Azure Key Vault.
   - After generating the key, type `Manage computer certificates` to go to Windows Certificate Store.
 You will find your certificate under `Personal`.
 Open it and copy the thumbprint value to Notepad.